PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-\textbf{Effects of Different Features for Voxel Set Abstraction.} Our proposed voxel set abstraction module incorporates multiple feature components (see Sec.~\ref{sec:vsa} ), and their effects are explored in Table~\ref{tab:exp_vsa}.
-We can summarize the observations as follows: $(i)$ The performance drops a lot if we only aggregate features from high level bird-view semantic features ($f_i^{(bev)}$) or accurate point locations ($f_i^{(raw)}$), since neither 2D-semantic-only nor point-only are enough for the proposal refinement. $(ii)$ As shown in 5$^{th}$ row of Table~\ref{tab:exp_vsa}, $f_i^{(pv_3)}$ and $f_i^{(pv_4)}$ contain both 3D structure information and high level semantic features, which can improve the performance a lot by combining with the bird-view semantic features $f_i^{(bev)}$ and the raw point locations $f_i^{(raw)}$. $(iii)$ The shallow semantic features $f_i^{(pv_1)}$ and $f_i^{(pv_2)}$ can slightly improve the performance and the best performance is achieved by taking all the feature components as the keypoint features.
+\textbf{Effects of Different Features for Voxel Set Abstraction.} The voxel set abstraction module incorporates multiple feature components (see Sec.~\ref{sec:vsa} ), and their effects are explored in Table~\ref{tab:exp_vsa}.
+We can summarize the observations as follows: $(i)$ The performance drops a lot if we only aggregate features from high level bird-view semantic features ($f_i^{(\text{bev})}$) or accurate point locations ($f_i^{(\text{raw})}$), since neither 2D-semantic-only nor point-only are enough for the proposal refinement. $(ii)$ As shown in 6$^{th}$ row of Table~\ref{tab:exp_vsa}, $f_i^{(\text{pv}_3)}$ and $f_i^{(\text{pv}_4)}$ contain both 3D structure information and high level semantic features, which can improve the performance a lot by combining with the bird-view semantic features $f_i^{(\text{bev})}$ and the raw point locations $f_i^{(\text{raw})}$. $(iii)$ The shallow semantic features $f_i^{(\text{pv}_1)}$ and $f_i^{(\text{pv}_2)}$ can slightly improve the performance but also greatly increase the training cost.
+Hence, the proposed PV-RCNN++ framework does not use such shallow semantic features.

-\textbf{Effects of Predicted Keypoint Weighting Module.} We propose the predicted keypoint weighting (PKW) module in Sec.~\ref{sec:vsa} to re-weight the point-wise features of keypoints with extra keypoint segmentation supervision.
-As shown in Table~\ref{tab:exp_pkw}, the experiments show that the performance slightly drops after removing this module, which demonstrates that the predicted keypoint weighting module enables better multi-scale feature aggregation by focusing more on the foreground keypoints, since they are more important for the succeeding proposal refinement network.
+\textbf{Effects of Predicted Keypoint Weighting.} The predicted keypoint weighting is proposed in Sec.~\ref{sec:vsa} to re-weight the point-wise features of keypoints with extra keypoint segmentation supervision.
+As shown in Table~\ref{tab:exp_pkw}, the experiments show that the performance slightly drops after removing this module, which demonstrates that the predicted keypoint weighting enables better multi-scale feature aggregation by focusing more on the foreground keypoints, since they are more important for the succeeding proposal refinement network.
+Although this module only leads small additional cost to our frameworks, we should also notice that it is optional for our frameworks by considering its limited gains.